 student engagement program

 Habitat-NCG’s Student Engagement program engages high school students in North Fulton, Cherokee, Forsyth, and Dawson Counties with Habitat for Humanity.
-Student Engagement mobilizes young people to sponsor and build a house each year.
+Student Engagement mobilizes young people to assist with sponsoring and building a house each year.
 Through Student Engagement, students gain a better understanding of their communities and poverty housing.
-All students are engaged in fundraising, education and advocacy activities and those over 16 help with actual house construction.
+All students are engaged in fundraising, education and advocacy activities and those over 16 are eligible to assist with the construction of homes.

 The four goals of Student Engagement